infer

 - Custom early-stopping.
 Combine with a simple eval prompt: if outputs diverge, abort the run via

-controller.abort()(seeabortSignal) and calltrainer.cancel()to stop the backend. - Live preview into your own UI.
+controller.abort()(seeabortSignal) and calltrainer.cancel()to stop the backend.
+See the Early stopping recipe for the full pattern. - Live preview into your own UI.
 Send the checkpoint output to Slack, an internal review queue, or your own app’s preview channel.